 including VHF (very high frequency) radio, direction finder (DF) and intercom

 including radar, chart, differential global positioning system (DGPS), depth and speed

 The following lifeboat stations have a Shannon class all-weather lifeboat:

 Dungeness was the first station to receive a Shannon class lifeboat, The Morrell 13-02, in February 2014.

-There are also four Shannon class lifeboats in our relief fleet.
+There are also two Shannon class lifeboats in our relief fleet.

 Systems and information Management system

 Navigation and communication